CarlosEduardoL/nim8/README.md

 A Chip-8 Emulator written in [Nim](https://nim-lang.org)

-Basic Chip-8 Emulator based on [this guide](https://multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) and using [DSL2](https://wiki.libsdl.org/Introduction) for the graphics
+Basic Chip-8 Emulator based on [this guide](https://multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) and using [godot](https://godotengine.org) with [godot-nim](https://github.com/pragmagic/godot-nim) for the graphics

 ## Interesting links